 In the Library for instance, all one room of it, the fireplace will light up, what was once the map screen makes a honking sound, there are three letters you can read from various characters (none funny), a postcard complaining it doesn't look like the demo, and a bit of narration.
 These aren't examples, incidentally.
-Those are literally all the hotspots available on the screen, and there are only ten screens.
+Those are literally all the hotspots available on the screen, and there are only 10 screens.
 The books?
 They do nothing.
 Portals to other worlds?
 Nope.
 The secret passage?
 Not in this game.
 Syrrup and Achinarse?
 Nope!
 There are barely any jokes on most of the screens, not even getting into the sad, sad ratio of comedy to simply staring in apathetic disbelief at something happening, with the majority of the screens happy to consider their job done if a wire sparks or a random sound plays.

-.
+It's not like Myst is a tough game to parody.
 The central concept is a mad writer, Atrus, creating universes people can cross over to via magic books.
 That's a free pass to do whatever you like!

-(Admittedly, Myst's own creators used it to create entirely desolate worlds, to the point that every book on Atrus' shelf must have read "And then there was a sort of obsidian spire thing sitting in the middle of an armillary with a twiddly bit on the side that could be flipped when the moon was on the ascent" and his sons probably turned evil as a result of having to listen to him read his latest achingly dull passages to them, but still - freedom!
+(Admittedly, Myst's own creators used it to create entirely desolate worlds, to the point that every book on Atrus' shelf must have read "And then there was a sort of obsidian spire thing sitting in the middle of an armillary with a twiddly bit on the side that could be flipped when the moon was on the ascent" and his sons probably turned evil as a result of having to listen to him read his latest achingly dull passages to them, but still—freedom!
 Let's go party on Hr'shee, world of oddly vomit-flavoured chocolate!)

 Even just sticking to Myst Island has possibilities though.
 For instance, the Stranger and Atrus soon become good friends and even hang out together quite a bit.
 But look at the worlds this man creates.
 How much would it suck to join him for a big dinner, only to realise you really need the toilet.
 "No problem," says your gracious host.
 "You'll find the toilet just down the corridor, behind the combination lock that uses the gem equivalents of the star sign you can calculate based on the charts for my wife's birthday in my secret underground observatory.
 And the loo roll is in the cupboard."

 What?
 Toilet humour a bit low-brow for Myst?
 Please.
-Atrus is the one obsessed with the
+Atrus is the one obsessed with the dunny.

 Instead of wit, funny jokes, puzzles, or more than an hour or so of material, Pyst opted to bring in John Goodman for what has to be the easiest cheque of his entire career.
 He plays King Mattrus, appearing on screen for... oooh... two minutes?
 Maybe three?
 His first appearance is in the secret room from next to the dock.
-He welcomes you with a cry of "Hello there!
+He welcomes you with a cry of, "Hello there!
 I am King Mattrus, ruler of Pyst!
 And I know who you are!
 All the world's a game, and you're... a pest.
 No!
 A player!
-And all the players, merely pests!" and closes the game with the most terrifying threat of all - releasing a sequel!
+And all the players, merely pests!" and closes the game with the most terrifying threat of all—releasing a sequel!